Skip to main content

 Introduction

 Chemistry 12 enables students to enrich their understanding of chemistry through the study of how reaction rates, and equilibrium effect chemical systems involving solubility and acids & bases.
 The field of electrochemistry will also be explored.
 Students will further develop their problem-solving, virtual laboratory skills and their ability to communicate scientific information.
 This course is intended for students wishing to study science, engineering, technology, medicine or life sciences at the post-secondary level.
+This course is an extension of Chemistry 11.
+A strong background in mathematics and problem-solving skills are essential for success.

 Where does this course fit?

-• Pre-requisite: Chemistry 11 required
+• Pre-requisite: Chemistry 11 & Pre-Calculus 11 are recommended.

 • Graduation Status: One of the Grade 11/12 Science options required for graduation